davidjfk/016_Superpy/readme_files/README_REPORT.md

 - solution: create 2 fns that help to point to the correct location to store the actual test results.
   <br/>
+  This works as follows:
-    1of3: when cwd points to following directories and I run pytest:
+  * 1of3: when cwd points to following directories and I run pytest:
     1. (...\superpy),
     2. (...\superpy\test_utils)
     then the actual result is stored in the correct directory of the pytest testcase (ex: (...\superpy\test_utils\fn_buy_product_testcases) ).

-    2of3: when I am in the directory of a fn and  run pytest:
+  * 2of3: when I am in the directory of a fn and  run pytest:
     ex:
     step 1: goto "cd into"  (...\superpy\test_utils\fn_buy_product_testcases)
     step 2: run pytest
     result: only pytest testcases inside fn_buy_product_testcases are run.

-    3of3: when cwd points to another directory inside superpy, then pytest does not run any testcases.
+  * 3of3: when cwd points to another directory inside superpy, then pytest does not run any testcases.
     ex:
     step 1: goto "cd into"  (...\superpy\test_utils\data_used_in_superpy)
     step 2: run pytest